SeamCarver

 MP Overview

-In this MP you will create code that will first read in an image file specified by the user.
-It will then remove seams (a contiguous series of pixels) from the image.
+In this MP you will create code that reads in an image file and a desired width and height.
+Note the new desired width and height needs to be the same or smaller than the original width and height.
+The program will then remove seams (a contiguous series of pixels) from the image until it is the desired width and height.
 Finally, it will save the edited image to a new image file.

 This project is split into three parts across three weeks.